Corn Islands: History

-Eleven years after the emancipation from slavery, on August 25, 1852, Reverend Edward Kelly from British Honduras founded the Ebenezer Baptist Church and School, the first church and educational center on the Island.
-Kelly was the one who evangelized the Cornaileños, since in previous years the Moravians made the attempt but could not.
+Eleven years after the emancipation from slavery, on August 25, 1852, Reverend Edward Kelly from British Honduras founded the Ebenezer Baptist Church and School, the island's first church and educational center.
+Kelly was the one who evangelized the Corn Islands since, in previous years, the Moravians attempted but could not.

-Corn Island along with the eastern half of Nicaragua was a protectorate of the British Empire from 1655 to 1894, a period in which the region was called the Mosquito Coast.
+The Corn Islands were also part of the British protectorate of the Kingdom of Mosquitia, from 1740 to 1860.
 At some point, the islands were frequented by Caribbean pirates.
-In 1894 the Nicaraguan government claimed the area.
-The islands were handed over to the United States for a 99-year lease under the Bryan-Chamorro Treaty of August 5, 1914: under the terms of that treaty they were subject to US law but Nicaraguan sovereignty was maintained.
+In 1894, the Nicaraguan government occupied the area militarily.
+The islands were handed over to the United States for a 99-year lease under the Bryan-Chamorro Treaty of August 5, 1914.
+Under the terms of that treaty, they were subject to U.S. law, but Nicaraguan sovereignty was maintained.

-In 1940 Corn Island was elevated to a municipality in the Zelaya Region (as the region was known at the time) by presidential decree.
+In 1940, Corn Island was elevated to a municipality in the Zelaya Region (as the region was known at the time) by presidential decree.

-The Americans maintained the right to the actual or potential use of the islands until April 25, 1971, the date on which the agreement was officially canceled with the repeal of the Chamorro-Bryan treaty, under the presidency of Anastasio Somoza Debayle, from 14 July 1970.
+The United States maintained the right to the actual or potential use of the islands until April 25, 1971, the date on which the agreement was officially canceled with the repeal of the Chamorro-Bryan treaty, under the presidency of Anastasio Somoza Debayle, from July 14, 1970.

-Before that event, the municipality had a governor and not a mayor as it is now.
-The mayors were previously elected in a community assembly, where apart from the highest municipal representative, the judge and secretary were also elected.
-The first popular vote elections where all the people participated was at the beginning of the 20th century.
+Before that event, the municipality had a governor rather than a mayor, as it does now.
+The mayors were previously elected in a community assembly, where, in addition to the highest municipal representative, the judge and secretary were also elected.
+The first popular vote elections in which all the people participated were at the beginning of the 20th century.

 Geography

-The Corn Islands consist of the Great Corn Island (often simply referred to as Corn Island), with an area of 10 km2, and Little Corn Island, with an area of 2.9 km2.
+The Corn Islands consist of Great Corn Island (often simply referred to as Corn Island), with an area of 10 km2, and Little Corn Island, with an area of 2.9 km2.
 The total area is 12.9 km2.
-Mount Pleasant Hill in the north of Great Corn Island, is the highest elevation of the islands, at 113 m.
+Mount Pleasant Hill, in the north of Great Corn Island, is the highest elevation of the islands, at 113 m.
 Little Corn Island reaches a height of 38 m at Lookout Point in the northern part of the island.

 Climate

 According to the Köppen climate classification, the nearby mainland region of Bluefields features a tropical rainforest climate (Köppen Af).
-There is a drier period from February to April, but the trade winds ensure that unlike the Pacific coast of Nicaragua, rain still falls frequently during this period.
-For the rest of the year when tropical low pressure dominates rainfall is extremely heavy, helped by the coast being shaped in such a manner as to intercept winds from the south as prevail during the northern summer.
+There is a drier period from February to April, but the trade winds ensure that, unlike the Pacific coast of Nicaragua, rain still falls frequently during this period.
+For the rest of the year, when tropical low pressure dominates, rainfall is extremely heavy, helped by the coast being shaped in such a manner as to intercept winds from the south as prevail during the northern summer.